hzeng33/hzeng33/README.md

 ## About me 😀
 - :woman: Pronouns: She/Her/Hers
-- I'm a Software Developer passionate about full-stack web development.
+- I'm a software developer and am interested in full-stack web development, health tech, and AI/ML.
 - ⚡ Fun facts:
    * I can speak both Cantonese and Mandarin fluently.
    * I like watching anime and comedies in my free time.